 The average distance people hit their hybrid is 180 yards, but the range tends to vary between 161 and 196 yards.
 The average distance will depend on your swing speed, what hybrid you’re using, and whether or not you’re hitting off a tee.

 The majority of people have either a 4 or 5 hybrid in their bag.
-That’s what most of these numbers are based off, but there were a few golfers who had a 3 or 6 hybrid instead.
+That’s what most of these numbers are based on, but there were a few golfers who had a 3 or 6 hybrid instead.

 Here is how far the average golfer hits their hybrid: